barryclark/jekyll-now/_posts/2016-10-07-Jane-McGonigal-TED-review.md

 ---
-published: true
+title: Can gaming make a better world?
+A review of Jane McGonigal's TED Talk
 layout: post
 tags:
   - core-skills
 ---
-## Can gaming make a better world?
-A review of Jane McGonigal's TED Talk